 We do not currently have any employees.
-Mr. Penn, our Chief Executive Officer, is the Managing Member of our Investment Adviser.
-Our Investment Adviser currently has four senior investment professionals, Messrs.
-Chang, Giannetti, Penn and Williams.
-In addition, Mr. Efrat, our Chief Financial Officer and Treasurer, is a Managing Director of our Administrator, and Mr. Guy Talarico is our Chief Compliance Officer.
-Our Administrator and our Investment Adviser have hired and expect to continue to hire professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged finance and capital markets.
+Our Investment Adviser and Administrator have hired and expect to continue to hire professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged finance and capital markets.

-Our Portfolio
+Our Consolidated Portfolio

-Our principal investment focus is to provide mezzanine debt and senior secured loans to U.S. middle-market companies in a variety of industries.
+Our principal investment focus is to provide senior secured loans and mezzanine debt to U.S. middle-market companies in a variety of industries.
 We generally seek to target companies that generate positive cash flows from the broad variety of industries in which our Investment Adviser has direct expertise.
-The following is a representative list of the industries in which we have invested:
+Since inception we have invested in approximately 32 industries.
+We may invest in other industries if we are presented with attractive opportunities.
+The following is a list of the industries in which we have invested:

-- Aerospace & Defense
+- · Aerospace and Defense

-- · Auto Sector
+- Auto Sector

-- · Buildings & Real Estate
+- Broadcasting and Entertainment

 - · Business Services

+- Buildings and Real Estate

+- Cable Television

-- · Cargo Transport
+- Cargo Transportation

 - · Chemicals, Plastics and Rubber

+- · Communications

-- · Consumer Products
+- Consumer Products

-- Distribution

-- Education

-- · Energy/Utilities
+- · Containers Packaging & Glass

-- · Environmental Services
+- · Distribution

-- · Financial Services
+- Diversified/Conglomerate Services

+- Diversified/Conglomerate Manufacturing

-- Healthcare, Education & Childcare
+- · Education

+- Energy / Utilities